zncheng/Benchmarking-SIMD/README.md

 		+ `-mavx2` for avx2
 		+ `-mfma` for fma
 ## Benchmark
++ Target instruction sets
+	+ our system cannot support avx-512byte, so we only care the following sets
+		+ avx for double-based and float-based computation
+		+ avx2 for interge-based computation
+		+ fma for fuse operations
 + in our system, we only care two types of Workload
 	+ array add: simple addition of each elements between two array
 		+ that is `a[i] + b[i]`